She Was Like a Wild Chrysanthemum

-She Was Like a Wild Chrysanthemum (野菊の如き君なりき, Nogiku no gotoki kimi nariki), also known as You Were Like a Wild Chrysanthemum or My First Love Affair, is a 1955 Japanese drama film directed by Keisuke Kinoshita.
-It is based on a novel by Saicho Ito.
+She Was Like a Wild Chrysanthemum (野菊の如き君なりき, Nogiku no gotoki kimi nariki), also known as You Were Like a Wild Chrysanthemum or My First Love Affair, is a 1955 Japanese drama film written and directed by Keisuke Kinoshita.
+It is based on a novel by Sachio Itō.

 Plot

 73-year-old Masao is taking a river boat to pay his remote home village a visit.
 On his way, he reminiscences in flashbacks his youth during the Meiji era and his first great love Tamiko.

 Tamiko works in the household of cousin Masao's parents.
 The families and the villagers are suspicious of the close, yet innocent relationship between the teenagers.
 While some people mock their spending time together, Tamiko's sister-in-law acts openly hostile.
 The contact between the two is more and more inhibited, and after Masao is sent away to a higher school in another town, Tamiko is pressured into an unwanted marriage.
 Tamiko first resists, but when Masao's mother declares that she will under no circumstances allow her to marry her son, she finally gives in.
 Omasu, the housemaid, meets Masao and gives him the news, at the same time reminding him that Tamiko will always love him.
 A few months later, Masao receives a telegram by his mother, asking him to come home quickly.
 Upon returning, he learns of Tamiko's unhappy marriage, divorce, and recent death due to an illness.
 The family, grieving the loss, tells Masao that the dead Tamiko held a letter from him in her hand, pressed against her heart.

 Again in the present, the old Masao has reached his destination and visits Tamiko's grave, contemplating her fate with the words, "late autumn and the fields are lonesome, only crickets sing by her grave".